jowo-io/react-base64-downloader/README.md

 # react-base64-downloader

-Easily download base64 strings as image files in React.
+Easily trigger the download of base64 encoded `.png` or `.jpg` images in React.

 ## Installation